pierre-rouleau/about-erlang/README.rst

 ~~~~~~~~~~~~~

 With the asdf-vm_ tool, you can "*manage multiple runtime versions with a
-single CLI tool*".
+single CLI tool*" (as written on the asdf-vm_ site).
 You can build, install and activate multiple versions of
 Erlang as well as a lot of other things like Elixir and other un-related
 programming languages and tools.
 To asdf-vm, Erlang, like Elixir and Python
 is a *plugin*.
 The concept of *plugin* here applies to a programming language,